AbdoSharaf98/active-sensing-paper/README.md

 Nabil Imam,
 and Hannah Choi.

-This repository is the official implementation of our paper [Active Sensing with Predictive Coding and Uncertainty Minimization](https://arxiv.org/abs/2307.00668).
+This repository is the official implementation of the preprint [Active Sensing with Predictive Coding and Uncertainty Minimization](https://arxiv.org/abs/2307.00668).

-This paper has been submitted for publication in [Patterns](https://www.cell.com/patterns/home).

 In this paper, we developed an end-to-end perception-action framework for embodied exploration based on two theories from computational neuroscience: predictive coding for perception and uncertainty minimization for action.
 We apply this framework to two exploration settings: discrete-action Controllable Markov Chains (CMCs), and continuous-action active vision tasks.